Xornithologist/ctf_writeups/hf_2024/bad_daemon/writeup.md

 ## Challenge 1

-We hare presented with an ELF file called bad_daemon
+We are presented with an ELF file called `bad_daemon`

 When ran, we see the following licencing screen.

 ![fig_1](pictures/fig_1.png)

-Since we have none of the information, we can jump into reversing
+Since we have none of the information required here, we can jump into reversing

 ### Reversing the App

-Looking at strings, it is pretty obvious this is a pyinstaller binary.
+Looking at the strings, it is pretty obvious this is a pyinstaller binary.
 These can be easily dumped with [pyinsxtractor](https://github.com/extremecoders-re/pyinstxtractor).

 This yields several files :
 ```